Skip to main content

 The Actor Model

 Cowboy’s core execution model is based on the actor model, a paradigm that naturally fits autonomous, asynchronous systems.
-This section explains why actors are the right abstraction and how Cowboy adapts them for blockchain execution.

 Why Actors?